This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What will happen:

-- Your healthcare provider will make a C or U-shaped incision (cut) behind or above your ear.
-The hard tissue that covers your skull is cut and secured out of the way.
-An opening (hole) will be made in your skull using special tools.
-A part of your skull may be removed to help your healthcare provider see your inner ear.
-The protective covering of your brain will be opened and moved aside.
-Bones of your inner ear and behind your ear may also be removed.
-Monitoring will be done to decrease the risk of damage to your nerves and other areas of your brain.
-Special tools will be used to carefully remove your tumor.
+- Your surgeon will make an incision behind or above your ear.
+He or she will make an opening in your skull.
+Part of your skull may be removed to help your surgeon see your inner ear.
+Bones of your inner ear and behind your ear may be removed.
+Monitoring will be done to decrease the risk for damage to your nerves and other areas of your brain.
+Your surgeon will then remove the tumor.

 After your surgery:

 A tight bandage will be placed over your incision to prevent bleeding.
 The bandage will also help keep the area clean and dry to prevent infection.
 You will be taken to a room or an intensive care unit (ICU).
 Healthcare providers will watch you closely for any problems.
 Do not try to get out of bed until your healthcare provider says it is OK.
 Your healthcare provider may remove the bandage shortly after surgery to check your incision.
-Within one week you may have an audiometry test and CT scan to check how you are doing.
+You may need an audiometry test and CT scan within 1 week.